chooseaconduct/chooseaconduct.github.io/casestudies/ruby.md

-Allow me to restate again I am not the original poster of the (harmless) joke.
-I am asking for (more) tolerance.
+Richard Schneeman sends on r/ruby where I have myself self-censored because of an anti-crypto mob (the irony is that I am a crypto-critic - by the way - and try to educate with code examples the absurdity of it all and so on) and haven't posted anything for weeks - yes, a permanent ban (because of a posting off / outside of r/ruby).

-Now Richard Schneeman sends on r/ruby where I have myself self-censored because of an anti-crypto mob (the irony is that I am a crypto-critic - by the way - and try to educate with code examples the absurdity of it all and so on) and haven't posted anything for weeks.
+And to restate again and again I am not the poster of the (harmless) joke.
+I was asking for (more) tolerance.

-Anyways, for the record let's post the message of the r/ruby ban:
+Anyways, for the record let's post the (private) message of the r/ruby ban sent by Richard Schneeman (the "lead" or "head" r/ruby Mod):

 > You have been permanently banned from participating in r/ruby.
 > You can still view and subscribe to r/ruby, but you won't be able